awsdocs/aws-cloudformation-user-guide/doc_source/dynamic-references.md

 Required\.

 **version**
 An integer that specifies the version of the parameter to use\.
-If you do not specify the exact version, CloudFormation uses the latest version of the parameter whenever you create or update the stack\.
+If you don't specify the exact version, AWS CloudFormation uses the latest version of the parameter whenever you create or update the stack\.
 For more information, see [Working with parameter versions](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-versions.html) in the *AWS Systems Manager User Guide*
 Optional\.

 ### Example<a name="dynamic-references-ssm-secure-example"></a>